 - Loaning your car out to a driver who is not on the list of drivers on the insurance policy, or using it for a purpose not outlined in the insurance policy will negate any claims you make on it in the future.

-Motor insurance in the UAE is not rocket science, but it can be a bit confusing.
-We hope this helped clarify some of your questions and will help you make the decision which will protect you and your loved ones while on the road.
+Motor insurance in the UAE is not rocket science, but it can be confusing.
+We hope this helped clarify some of your questions and will help you decide which will protect you and your loved ones while on the road.